 In Slovakia, we found the accommodation to be a little less ample, and therefore a little more expensive.
-A decent guesthouse cost around €30, and there wasn’t really anything cheaper on offer.
+A decent guesthouse cost around €30 and there wasn’t really anything cheaper on offer.

 Also, considering we were in a forested outdoorsy area, we were surprised to find very few campgrounds, and none on our route.
 There were lots that were supposed to have been there, but had obviously ceased to exist at some point.

-Slovenians were open and friendly.
+Slovenians are open and friendly.
 The ones we spoke to all complained about the government (citing corruption) and the economy (blaming the government).
 They also were quick to point out that the standard of living in Slovenia is higher than in most of the countries that surround them.
 From what we saw, this appeared to be true.

 In contrast, most Slovakians tended to be closed off and rarely seemed the least bit happy to see us.
 One day, we wandered along a fishing lake surrounded by fishermen and their families, and despite our best efforts to smile and seem friendly, not a single smile was returned.

 There is a healthy middle class but we also saw a lot of areas that looked very poor and people who seemed to be struggling.
-This may account for the unfriendly, unhappy atmosphere in some of the areas we visited.
+This may account for the unfriendly, unhappy atmosphere in some areas.

-Slovenia vs Slovakia: Tourism
+Slovenia vs Slovakia: Which is Best for Tourists?

 In small-town Slovenia, we discovered an odd trend.
 There were public works going on everywhere.
 High streets were getting facelifts and town squares were being remodelled.
 But, there didn’t seem to be any tourists or any locals around to take advantage of the new facilities.

 Most foreigners don’t really know anything about Slovenia, so the places we went, with the exception of Postonja caves, seemed more set up for locals than tourists, and we felt like we got to experience the “real” country.

-Many hotels and restaurants that had existed were now closed down, or at least closed for the summer.
+Many hotels and restaurants that had existed are now closed down, or at least closed for the summer.
 The great exception is for ski tourism, which looks to be well served in the areas we rode through.
 So, if you’re there in winter, you’ll probably find lots of options.
 For us, it was sometimes impossible to even find an open cafe, let alone a place to stay.

 English is spoken widely enough that it was never a problem asking for what we needed, or finding things, but it was rare to meet someone in the countryside who spoke enough English to carry on a conversation with us.

-Slovenia vs Slovakia: Roads
+Slovenia vs Slovakia: Which has Better Roads?

 Most of the roads we took were pretty devoid of traffic, so we found the riding to be easy.
 In busier places, there were almost always bike paths painted on the wide, smooth sidewalks.
 The network of bike paths in Ljubljana was amazing, and took us everywhere we need to go in and out of the city.